 Ph.D.
 Program in Detail

 Students who complete the Ph.D. program should have a thorough understanding of the principles of economic theory and its applications in various fields, along with an ability to think systematically about, and apply quantitative methods to, economic problems.
 The program gives equal emphasis to these two goals with formal courses and examinations, seminars, workshops, papers, and the dissertation.
-Students typically spend most of their first two years in course work, at the end of which they take the general examinations.
-The next three years are used to prepare their dissertations, although both shorter and longer periods are not uncommon.
+Students typically spend most of their first two years in course work, with the next three years used to prepare their dissertations, although both shorter and longer periods are not uncommon.

 Throughout the program, there are formal provisions for students to engage in original research work.
 During the second year, each student must prepare a research paper to complete the requirement in econometrics.
 Moreover, in the first two years, term papers are required in some subjects.
 The Department also offers students the option to satisfy one of the minor field requirements through a program of supervised research.
 Students are also encouraged to take part in workshops in their fields of primary interest.

-After passing the general examinations, students participate actively in weekly lunch meetings and seminars, which helps them with their work in their preferred field of research.
-They prepare a third-year paper, which is due on May 1st.
+After passing the general exam requirement, students participate actively in weekly lunch meetings and seminars, which help them with their work in their preferred field of research.
 They continue to work on their dissertations under faculty supervision in the fourth and fifth years.

 Requirements for the Economics PhD degree, effective with the entering class of 2019, consist of successfully completing:

 Passing grades in all doctoral program courses are B or better.